 - Launch Remo Repair Word and click on Browse to select your corrupt Word file

 - Next click on the Repair button to start the repairing process

 - After repairing the corrupted Word file, click on the Preview option to view the fixed Word file.

 - Finally, click on Save and browse for a location to save the repaired file.

 Scenario 3: If you are able to open the corrupted Word document and very few sections of the document are damaged or very few words are unreadable.
-Follow these two methods to recover the rest of the content that is undamaged.

 Using this method you can save the document in a different file format.